rediacc/docs/docs/intro.md

 2019: Our founder experienced firsthand devastation when a database upgrade failed and backups wouldn't restore.
 Months of work, gone.

-This sparked Rediacc's vision: **A world where recovery is consistently possible and disasters are preventable.**
+This sparked Rediacc's vision: **Infrastructure automation that can keep pace with AI operations.**

-Starting as "Remote Dictionary Accelerated" (a GPU-accelerated Redis alternative), we evolved into comprehensive infrastructure protection.
-Today, "Ready to Accelerate" represents our mission: While others scramble to recover, organizations using Rediacc can accelerate past them.
+Starting as "Remote Dictionary Accelerated" (a GPU-accelerated Redis alternative), we evolved into an Infrastructure Automation Platform designed specifically for AI-driven operations.
+Today, "Ready to Accelerate" represents our mission: While others struggle with the speed mismatch between AI and traditional recovery, organizations using Rediacc can accelerate confidently.

 **Development Timeline**:
 - 2024: Core architecture designed and implemented